Key Items of a Business Process:

 Security Risks:

 Business process automation systems can be targets for cyber-attacks.
 Ensuring that your BPA software is secure and that sensitive data is protected is crucial but can be challenging.
-This risk applies to any technology systems but is definitely something that needs to be highlighted.
+This risk applies to any technology system but is something that needs to be highlighted.

 Quality Control Issues: